gautamsawhney/exponent-scraper-apify/README.md

 - Respect the website's robots.txt and terms of service
 - Use appropriate rate limiting to avoid overwhelming the server
 - Consider reaching out to the website owners for permission if scraping large amounts of data
+- Use authentication only with your own account credentials

 ## Support